HackYourFuture/curriculum/student-manual.md

 We often go for drinks after class.
 We believe that HackYourFuture is not just about learning but also about building connections, friendships and socializing.
 Feel free to join, the first round is on us :) We usually go for drinks at Crea or Kriterion, two nearby cafes.
 Note: do make sure to take care of your belongings (backpack and coat).
 In the past we have had one case of theft.

 ## 1.8 Three Strike Policy <a name="strike"></a>
-We maintain a simple 3 strike policy.
-You get 1 strike in the following situations:
+At HackYourFuture we have a 3-strike policy.
+This means that you get 1 strike in the following situations:

 - You are not present in the lecture without proper communication and valid reason
 - You do not hand in the homework in time without proper communication and valid reason
 - You do not implement feedback on your homework without proper communication and valid reason
-- You do not submit a question in time for the Question & Answer session on Sunday
+- You do not submit a question in time for the Q&A session on Sunday
-- You do not follow any additional instructions we ask you to follow (e.g. showing up for a practice interview, update your CV/Linkedin, etc.)
+- You do not take part on additional activities which were planned and communicated in advance without proper communication and valid reason

+This automated 3-strike policy helps us keep track of what's happening with the 40-60 students we have in the program at all times.
+They have proven to be a good indication of students commitment, communication style and overall approach to the program.
+They represent an indication of when we need to have a conversation to make clear that changes in the way we work together need to happen.
 Once you have 3 strikes, we will re-evaluate your participation in HYF.

+While this might sound 'rough' in a way, we suggest you think about it this way:

+- If you agree to participate in a meeting at work and do not show up, it won't be appreciated.
+- If you do not stick to deadlines, your company and colleagues might get in trouble, and that won't be appreciated.
+- If you do not communicate well with your colleagues, mentors, managers, bosses or team-leaders, that also won't be appreciated.

+In short: Treat HackYourFuture as a job (and not a hobby) and you won't have to worry about the 3-strike policy.
+Last but not least, when you graduate from our program with no strikes (or at least less than 3) we have some indication of you being a reliable person and that your team (or company) can count on.
+Simple :)

 ## 1.9 Start your career <a name="career"></a>
 After graduation, it is time to find an internship.
 This internship almost always leads to a paid job.
 HackYourFuture will do its best to find suitable companies for you, as we have an extensive network of partner companies.
 However, finding work will depend also on your efforts: